nyeinmg-moe/Footballliveapp/README.md

 ## Support the Project

-If you find this project useful and want to support it, you can make a donation through the following platforms:
+If you find this project useful and want to support it, you can make a donation through the following platforms or direct to my [telegram @ht3tmyat](https://t.me/ht3tmyat)

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/ht3tmyat)